Now leaving ThriventFunds.com

 Finding income in the current investment market

-By Steve Lowe, CFA, Chief Investment Strategist | 06/14/2022
+By Steve Lowe, CFA, Chief Investment Strategist | 08/15/2023

 Consider short duration bond funds

 The yields for this Fund and the others discussed in this article are based on the distributions paid and the net asset value of the fund.
-Yields quoted here are “30-day SEC” yields calculated based on the previous 30 calendar days ending April 29, 2022.
+Yields quoted here are “30-day SEC” yields calculated based on the previous 30 calendar days ending July 31, 2023.
 For the most recent yields on all Thrivent Mutual Funds fixed-income funds, see: Thrivent Mutual Funds Fixed Income Options.

 Seeking higher yields

 The same thinking applies to investors who are looking for higher yielding opportunities.
 One example is Thrivent Opportunity Income Plus Fund (IIINX).
-This Fund has relatively short duration (three years) and has recently offered a yield of 3.47%.
+This Fund has relatively short duration (three years) and has recently offered a yield of 5.32%.

 A bit more than one-fourth of the Fund is invested in floating-rate leveraged loans, which are bank loans to lower-quality U.S. corporations.
-They offer a higher yield (currently around 6%) to compensate investors for greater credit risk, such as possible defaults.
+They offer a higher yield to compensate investors for greater credit risk, such as possible defaults.
 The Fund also invests in a diversified mix of securitized debt, emerging-markets debt, and corporate bonds, including high yield.
-Each of these investments carry more credit risk than interest rate risk.
+Many of these investments carry more credit risk than interest rate risk.
 We focus on mitigating that risk by conducting extensive research and by diversifying our holdings.

 You might also consider a moderately conservative allocation fund, such as Thrivent Diversified Income Plus Fund (THYFX), with about a 20% allocation to equities and a fixed-income allocation that seeks to provide more income than traditional bond funds.
-It was recently offering a yield of 2.55%.
+It was recently offering a yield of 4.13%.

 Moving along the credit risk spectrum